emhashimoto/emhashimoto/README.md

 👩‍💼 I’m currently a Associate Professor of Statistics

-🌱 I’m a PhD in Agricultural Statistics and Experimentation, <strong>USP</strong>
+🌱 I’m a PhD in Agricultural Statistics and Experimentation, USP

-🎓 Bachelor degree in Statistics, <strong>UNESP</strong>; Master degree in Agricultural Statistics and Experimentation, <strong>USP</strong>
+🎓 Bachelor degree in Statistics, UNESP; Master degree in Agricultural Statistics and Experimentation, USP

 🔎 My research interests include:
 <ul>